Questions & Answers

 Q- Does a UK property purchase give me any automatic visa or residency rights?

 No. Purchase of any property in the UK does not give you any automatic residency or work rights or any permanent visa in the UK.
 As an investor, it will be easy for you to get visit visas but you do not get automatic residency or the ability to work in the UK.
 If this is your main aim – then you should not buy a property but seek legal immigration advice first.

-No. We limit this offer to the popular and best value low cost properties.
+We limit this offer to the popular and best value low cost properties.
 Larger properties tend to have lower rental yields and are harder to rent out.
 However, we do offer 3-bed semi-detached properties in our range for £129,9995 with lower Guaranteed Rent %.

 An “own use” property is purchased with personal considerations in mind.
 Location (near family, work), Size, garden area, the nature of the local community, and other features that are important to the buyer are on top of the list.
 Typically for many buyers, such properties tend to be in the South, are larger, more expensive and not very good for investment returns.

 A flexible option for buyers considering an own use property – is to buy an investment property and rent an “own use” property if and when required in the future.
 Use the income from the investment property to pay for the rent of the own use property.
 This is especially useful if your long term plans about location and requirements are not 100% finalised.

 Q- Can I buy similar properties in other areas of the UK with the same management and guaranteed rent deal?

 No. These properties are located in the North West – Lancashire County, where prices are low and rental demand is high – so these are the best for investment.
 We do not offer properties in other areas, as the risks are higher for both you and us due to the lower investment returns.
 Also, due to the popularity of these properties, we have our own management teams in the North West and do not have to rely on third parties – so we can keep our costs low and also be 100% directly accountable to our clients.